AltorvoAV/TFT-lore/content/Entities/Gods/Selûne.md

 Powerful mortals within the [[Feywild]] would also come to [[Selûne]]'s aid, most notably of these were: [[Titania, Queen of the Fairies]], [[Oberon, King of the Fairies]], and [[Raven Queen|The First Elven Queen]].

 For enemies, she counted her twin sister [[Shar]] as her eternal foe.
-There war could be felt in all [[Realms]] across the universe.
+Their war could be felt in all [[Realms]] across the universe.
 They never forgot, nor forgave.

 Her other great foes were [[Mask]], for his meddling and absence of her light within the shadows; [[Atropal]], for his desire to condemn all to undeath; later the [[Raven Queen]], for her meddling in and accidental corruption of Fey beings, though [[Selûne]] held no hatred against her; the [[Dead Three]], for their corruption of man.